 Real estate expenses are one of the most significant spend areas for retail stores.
 Retail stores usually pay out large sums of money for the lease, rent, or purchase of prime real estate locations.
 Thereby, it is crucial for them to generate maximum revenue from the available space.
 Sale per square foot is an essential retail KPI as it can benchmark performance of small retail stores against larger ones.
-Additionally, the metrics also tells a lot about the effectiveness of the store layout and the performance of the sales personnel.
+Additionally, the metrics also tell a lot about the effectiveness of the store layout and the performance of the sales personnel.

 Average customer spend